northgreen/ictye-nvim-cfg/README.md

 This repo is my prisional config for neovim.
 CopyRight (c) 2025/7/27 Ictye, All Right Reserved

+If you want use this repo, I recommand you fork it or lock the version

 ## Factures
 - **Language Server Protocol (LSP)**: Supports Haskell, Python, and other languages via your preferred LSP server (e.g., `haskell-language-server`).
 - **Syntax Highlighting**: Powered by `tree-sitter` for accurate and fast code parsing.